 History, tourist information, and nearby accommodation

-The largest and most extensive private collection of trees and shrubs in Britain.
+The Batsford Arboretum is the largest and most extensive private collection of trees and shrubs in Britain.
 The arboretum shares space in Batsford Park with the Cotswold Falconry Centre.

-Redesdale also began to plant unusual varieties of plants and trees, beside a 600 metre long watercourse.
-Included in his vision were a hermit's cave, rockery, and rest house.
+Redesdale also began to plant unusual varieties of plants and trees, beside a 600-metre long watercourse.
+Included in his vision were a hermit's cave, rockery, and a rest house.

-The foundation established by Lord Redesdale was greatly expanded by Frederick Hamilton Wills, 2nd Lord Dulverston, who inheirited Batsford in 1956.
-It is to Lord Dulverston that Batsford owes a great deal of its appeal today; he added considerably to the collection of trees, creating at Batford an arboretum of the highest international standards.
+The foundation established by Lord Redesdale was greatly expanded by Frederick Hamilton Wills, 2nd Lord Dulverston, who inherited Batsford in 1956.
+It is to Lord Dulverston that Batsford owes a great deal of its appeal today; he added considerably to the collection of trees, creating at Batsford an arboretum of the highest international standards.

 Batsford holds the national collection of Japenese Village Cherries.

 Fee charged.
-For current details see the official website (below).
+For current details see the official website.
 A combined ticket allowing entry to the Arboretum and Falconry Centre is available.

 About Batsford Arboretum